SteeltoeOSS/Documentation/docs/messaging/amqp.md

 >NOTE: The AMQP specification also requires that any broker provide a "default" direct exchange that has no name.
 All queues that are declared are bound to that default `Exchange` with their names as routing keys.
-You can learn more about the default Exchange's usage within Steeltoe AMQP in <a href="#steeltoe-messaging-amqptemplate"></a>.
+You can learn more about the default Exchange's usage within Steeltoe RabbitMQ in <a href="#steeltoe-messaging-amqptemplate"></a>.

 ### Queue